IntellextShared/ML/sentiment_analysis/README.md

 Sentiment analysis of chat logs using pretrained BERT models.

-To use, open your terminal and run "pip install -r requirements.txt" in a virtual environment to install required python files first, then run "python main.py -text='Sentence you want to do sentiment analysis on' "
+To use, first install the conda environment manager: https://docs.conda.io/en/latest/miniconda.html Then open your terminal and run "conda env create -f environment.yml" in a virtual environment to install required python files first
+Then run "python main.py --text_file="file with text to do sentiment analysis on"

 #### Sample Use:
 ![Sample Usage](SampleUsage.png)